-Freedom oh glorious freedom!
+Freedom, oh glorious freedom!
 So much for that glorious freedom, we lust after during our childhood.

-We thought it would be cool having our own place and no longer obligated to follow our parent’s rules.
+We thought it would be cool having our own place and no longer be obligated to follow our parent’s rules.

-However, some of us failed to consider the personal responsibility of having our own place which includes paying our own bills.
+However, some of us failed to consider the personal responsibility of having our own place, which includes paying our own bills.

-But hey adulthood isn’t all bad especially when you cast the bills aside for a minute or two!
+But hey, adulthood isn’t all bad, especially when you cast the bills aside for a minute or two!

 Actually, being an adult isn’t bad – it’s a blessing!

-Yes a blessing, especially when you learn how to live on less by sticking to a realistic budget, saving, and investing as much money as you can.
+Yes, a blessing, especially when you learn how to live on less by sticking to a realistic budget, saving, and investing as much money as you can.

-- Creative Ways To Make Money
+- Great Ways To Make Money On The Side

-- How to Cut Expenses To Save Money
+- How to Cut Expenses This Year